orbitalchicken/Roadmap/Fixed.md

 	- Can't make CCSM changes stick
 	- mintdesktop: mate-wm-recovery doesn't always work....
 	- apturl-gtk apt://pkname doesn't show in the window list
+	- There are less than half the previously available keyboard shortcuts
+	- Ctrl-Alt-t shortcut by default for the terminal
+	- Workspace Switcher preferences do not include the ability to change the number of workspaces or change the names of workspaces.

 KDE Edition
 -----------